OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     ```

 1. Replace `TODO12A` with the following code.
-(This creates the first part of an *inner* if-else-if structure.)
+(This creates the first part of an *inner* conditional block.)
 Note about this code:

     * Error 65001 means that consent to access Microsoft Graph was not granted (or was revoked) for one or more permissions.
     * The add-in should get a new token with the `forceConsent` option set to `true`.